EskoDijk/ot-ns/cli/README.md

  on the OT node on a per-node basis using the `ccathreshold` CLI command.)
 Concurrent transmissions will interfere and if the interferer signal is sufficiently strong, it will fail the radio frame transmission with FCS error.
 Only one transmission can occur at a time by a given node; if an additional transmission is requested by OT then the radio will report the ABORT failure.
-Also CCA failure is reported if transmit is requested while the radio is receiving a frame.
+Also, CCA failure is reported if transmit is requested while the radio is receiving a frame.
 * `MIDisc` (alias `MID` or `4`) - same as `MutualInterference` but limits transmissions/interference to a disc range equal to the node's radio-range parameter.
 * `Outdoor` (alias `5`) - experimental outdoor propagation model.
 It assumes Line-of-Sight (LoS).